wsw70/syncthing-map/README.md

 A utility to map syncthing devices and shared folders

-## 🛑 WARNING

-This is the **very first tentative draft** of the utility.
-Now, I said it.

-This means that terrible things can happen if you use it, the list is too long to put it there.
-However, taken that the utility only reads a file and writes one or two the disaster should be contained.
-It works for me so far.

 ## Usage

 Run the following command repetedely for each `config.xml` you have access to ([how to find it](https://docs.syncthing.net/users/config.html))